 A smaller room means lower costs, both in terms of initial build and later upkeep/electricity.
 Although it’s necessary for your company to have a few large rooms, 73% of all meetings consist of 2-4 people, making larger, more expensive rooms less necessary overall.

-Instead of underutilizing these rooms, it makes sense to install more huddle rooms, thereby having more space for more groups simultaneously, instead of too much space for fewer groups.
+Instead of underutilizing these rooms, it makes sense to install more huddle rooms.
+This way, you’ll have more space for more groups simultaneously, instead of too much space for fewer groups.

 It’s not uncommon for an employee to complain about meeting spaces.
 Many rooms are too noisy, while others have limited or poorly managed technology.
 And sometimes, it’s simply hard to find a room.
 Huddle rooms allow for easier scheduling and more focused conversation, which inspires better meetings overall.
 In turn, these higher quality meetings lead to happier employees, increased productivity, and a more positive, collaborative work environment.